-With Thanksgiving coming up, here’s a recipe for Roasted Butternut Squash featuring goat cheese, toasted walnuts, and maple syrup.
+With Thanksgiving coming up, here’s a recipe for Roasted Butternut Squash featuring goat cheese, fresh thyme, toasted walnuts, and maple syrup.
 The combination is delicious and your family will love it.

 When I was growing up, the only squash I ever remember my mom making was acorn squash.
 She always made it by cutting the whole squash in half horizontally, scooping out the seeds, then baking it upside down until it was soft.
 She would scoop out the flesh, add butter and Brown Sugar, and mash it by hand.
 We’d have it with pork roast or chicken.
 Pretty simple to make.